yuxi-liu-wired/cheela/src/dragonsegg/appendix.md

 Starquakes involve the drop of a lava shield or mountain range by a few millimeters in the 67-billion-gee gravity field of the star.
 Starquakes in several pulsars have been detected from the Earth by observing the slight decrease in the period of the pulsar due to the decrease in inertia of the star from the lowering of the mountain range.

 Dragon's Egg was the product of a supernova explosion that occurred about 500,000 years ago at a distance of 50 light-years from the Solar System.
 In the process of formation, the neutron star/pulsar acquired a significant proper velocity of 30 km/sec (one light-year in 10,000 years or 6 AU in one year).
 The star was first discovered by space scientist V. Sawlinski in 2020 (see Reference 1).
-He detected its radio pulsations using the CCCP-ESA (See Acronyms&mdash;Ancient National Organizations) Out-of-the-Ecliptic probe, which was 200 AU up out of the planetary ecliptic plane.
+He detected its radio pulsations using the CCCP-ESA (See Acronyms---Ancient National Organizations) Out-of-the-Ecliptic probe, which was 200 AU up out of the planetary ecliptic plane.
 (See Figure 3 showing the relative position of Dragon's Egg, Sol, and the OE probe in 2020.)

 At the time of its discovery in 2020, Dragon's Egg was at a distance of 2300 AU from earth.
 When the humans finally arrived at the star in the first interstellar spacecraft, St. George (see St. George), the distance had narrowed to 2120 AU.
 At the time of this edition (2064) the star is at a distance of about 2040 AU.
 It will reach its point of closest approach of 250 AU in about 300 years, then recede again.
 Some perturbation of the outer planets is expected, but there should be no significant effects on the orbit of Earth.